Larger Quantities, Lower Prices

 - Creeping Phlox Phlox stolonifera Hardy Planting Zones - 3-9 Sun or Shade - Full Sun Mature Height - 4-6" Mature Width - 16-24" Bloom Season - Mid to late spring Gardener Status - Beginner

 Gardeners looking for a soft floral groundcover will delight in the lovely pastels of Creeping Phlox.
-Hardy in zones 2-9, this perennial evergreen beauty is appreciated by landscapers for its ability to fill tough spaces, year after year, while being nearly care-free.
+Hardy in zones 2-9, this perennial evergreen beauty is appreciated by landscapers for its ability to fill tight spaces, year after year, while being nearly care-free.

 Plants feature needle-like green foliage with small star-shaped flowers in a variety of shades including white, pink and lavender.
 With a height of only two to four inches, but a spread of 1-2 feet, Creeping Phlox can quickly fill in areas that do not lend themselves well to plants requiring high maintenance.